Configure Cacheable Objects and Regions

 ---|---|

-Region | Specifies the name of the second level cache region to use for this class's objects.
+Region | Specifies the name of the second-level cache region to use for this class's objects.
 If no region is specified, a fully qualified class name will be used as the region name with default region configurations. |

 Usage | Specifies caching concurrency strategy to use for this class.
 Hibernate allows the following three concurrency strategies for caching: |

-Configure Cacheable Objects Using Hibernate Annotaions
+Configure Cacheable Objects Using Hibernate Cache Annotations

 Hibernate introduced a new method to define mappings from version 3.5 and onwards.
 This method acts as a replacement or an addition to the old XML mapping method.
 This method is known as Hibernate Annotations.